 Tips

 Inspect the property and do as much research as possible about the property and the neighborhood.
-There are house price sites on the web to find out how much similar properties have sold for.
+There are house price sites on the Web to determine how much similar properties have sold for.
 Ensure you read all written material provided by the Auctioneer, the Legal Pack, and the HIP.
-It is important to fully understand the contents and the terms and conditions of the auction.
+It is important to fully understand the auction’s contents and terms and conditions.

 Ensure sufficient funds are available for the deposit, which will need to be paid at the auction, i.e., often 10% of the sale price, but you should check what the deposit will be before the auction.
-Also, check which payment methods are acceptable (as some payment methods may not be acceptable, such as cash or credit cards).
+Also, check which payment methods are acceptable (as some methods, such as cash or credit cards, may not be good).

 Most Property Auction Houses do not advertise to the public.
 They are still aimed at professional purchasers, so you will need to make inquiries on the Web or at your local estate agent to determine when and where a property auction might include property interest will take place.

 Be prepared to move fast.
-Property Auctions take place only three to four weeks after the property auction catalog is first issued.
+Property Auctions occur only three to four weeks after the property auction catalog is first issued.
 If you are subsequently successful at auction, you will usually have between 14 and 28 days only to complete.
-A ten-day default period will follow this where the purchaser will be charged interest and can, in the worst-case scenarios, be used to extend the 14-28 day period.
+A ten-day default period will follow this, where the purchaser will be charged interest and can, in the worst-case scenarios, be used to extend the 14-28-day period.
 Check the Auction guide small print to see what penalties this will incur.

 On the auction day, an intention to bid will need to be registered (either before the auction or in the auction room).
-If the bid is successful, the sales memorandum will need to be signed, and the deposit paid there and then.
-The buyer will often be responsible for the insurance of the property from the moment the gavel falls.
-The date of completion when the balance of purchase price will be paid and possession will be taken will be stated in the conditions of sale.
+If the bid is successful, the sales memorandum must be signed, and the deposit will be paid then and there.
+When the gavel falls, the buyer will often be responsible for the property’s insurance.
+The completion date, when the balance of the purchase price will be paid and possession will be taken, will be stated in the conditions of sale.

 If a property being sold does not make its “reserve price,” then although this is generally not disclosed, the auctioneer will state that the current bids are close to the reserve price.
 A subsequent conversation after the auction may allow you to purchase the property below the reserve price if the vendor agrees.

-These days with funding lines restricted, it is worth making sure that funds will be available beforehand.
-Unfortunately, without a full valuation report, it is difficult for either an investment mortgage provider or a bridging lender to give the applicant a definitive decision about the level of funds they can make available or the rates of those funds.
+These days, with restricted funding lines, it is worth ensuring that funds will be available beforehand.
+Unfortunately, without a full valuation report, it is difficult for an investment mortgage provider or a bridging lender to give the applicant a definitive decision about the level of funds they can make available or the rates of those funds.

-If the applicant is looking at several properties, then this can become an expensive exercise.
+If the applicant looks at several properties, this can become an expensive exercise.
 Still, the ability of a valuation report to highlight potential lending problems and get an independent valuation not solely based on the purchase price – makes, in our opinion, the purchase of a valuation report pre-auction invaluable.

-There has been a change in the market with regards to the acceptability of taking existing valuation reports and having them retyped to the ultimate lender – for example, the largest company of surveyors in the country Connells no longer accept instructions for retypes, an instruction now has to be to a specific lender only.
+There has been a change in the market with regards to the acceptability of taking existing valuation reports and having them retyped to the ultimate lender – for example, the largest company of surveyors in the country, Connells, no longer accepts instructions for retypes, an education now has to be to a specific lender only.
 Likewise, a lender will almost always want to instruct the valuation themselves.
 This may mean that even if a valuation report has been prepared before the auction, the lender may require a second valuation report with the subsequent expense to the client.

-The need for a second report can be minimized by using values that are generally acceptable on most panels, but there remain no guarantees.
-However, the initial valuation report should enable an applicant to pin down the lender to an exact loan amount bearing in mind no subsequent issues arise during the legal conveyancing, and any subsequent report comes in at the same value.
+The need for a second report can be minimized using values generally acceptable on most panels, but there remain no guarantees.
+However, the initial valuation report should enable an applicant to pin down the lender to an exact loan amount, bearing in mind no subsequent issues arise during the legal conveyancing and any following report comes in at the same value.

 Funding lines

-There are two lines of funding that can be used to complete an auction property purchase, a mortgage (either residential or investment) or a bridging loan.
-Each has its own specific advantages and disadvantages as follows.
+Two lines of funding can be used to complete an auction property purchase: a mortgage (either residential or investment) or a bridging loan.
+Each has its specific advantages and disadvantages, as follows.

 Mortgages

-Generally, a purchaser of a property at auction will not use it as their main residence, so this section will concentrate on investment or buy to let mortgages.
-When used as a purchasing form of finance, the main advantages are that you can generally get a loan of up to 75% of the purchase price (so long as the rental coverage exists), and the interest rate will be very keen.
-Unless you were planning on reselling the property, then a buy to let mortgage would be the ultimate form of loan to be secured on the property, so by going straight into a buy to let mortgage, you avoid two sets of finance costs, the first finance cost of the loan used to acquire and the second of the buy to let mortgage itself.
-There are disadvantages of using buy to let finance, and they are as follows.
+Generally, a property purchaser at auction will not use it as their main residence so that this section will concentrate on investment or buy-to-let mortgages.
+When used as a purchasing form of finance, the main advantages are that you can generally get a loan of up to 75% of the purchase price (so long as the rental coverage exists), and the interest rate will be very low.
+Unless you were planning on reselling the property, then a buy-to-let mortgage would be the ultimate form of loan to be secured on the property; so by going straight into a deal to let mortgage, you avoid two sets of finance costs, the first finance cost of the loan used to acquire and the second of the agreement to allow mortgage itself.
+The disadvantages of using investment to finance are as follows.

 Speed

-Although a buy to let mortgage can theoretically be put into place within 4 weeks (the general time scale of an auction purchase being 28 days), due to the underwriting process generally taking longer in the current economic climate, there are no guarantees that the mortgage will be in place before the 28 days are up.
+Although a buy-to-let mortgage can theoretically be put into place within four weeks (the general time scale of an auction purchase being 28 days), due to the underwriting process generally taking longer in the current economic climate, there are no guarantees that the mortgage will be in place before the 28 days are up.
 You could, therefore, lose your deposit.

 Mortgageability

-A buy to let lender will need the property to be in a mortgageable state.
-If the property is damaged in any way, without electricity, plumbing, or even a kitchen/bathroom, the lender will not secure a mortgage against the property.
+A buy-to-let lender will need the property to be in a mortgageable state.
+If the property is damaged, without electricity, plumbing, or even a kitchen/bathroom, the lender will not secure a mortgage against the property.

 Retention

 Retention is a watered-down version of the previous disadvantage.
-We are seeing lenders’ increasingly retaining a proportion of the mortgage until the borrower meets certain pre-conditions.
-If, for example, the property is mortgageable but in a deplorable state, the lender may hold back, for example, £20,000 until the borrower has brought the property up to an “acceptable” standard.
+Lenders increasingly retain a proportion of the mortgage until the borrower meets certain preconditions.
+If, for example, the property is mortgageable but deplorable, the lender may hold back, for instance, £20,000 until the borrower has brought the property up to an “acceptable” standard.
 This may make completion impossible as the whole land may be needed to make up the full balance of funds.

 LTV